Lindette focuses her practice on Intellectual Property. In particular, she has significant experience in matters including:

 Beyond Fox Rothschild

-Lindette is a board member of Teens In Perspective, Inc. (“T.I.P.”), a nonprofit organization that provides leadership development programming to teen girls from low to mid-income families.
+Lindette is a former board member of Teens In Perspective, Inc. (“T.I.P.”), a nonprofit organization that provides leadership development programming to teen girls from low to mid-income families.
 Making its debut in 2005, T.I.P.’s aim is to help teen girls become socially, morally, emotionally, physically and cognitively competent by addressing the broader developmental needs through research-based programs and other progressive series of activities and experiences.

 Emerging Companies Insider